 - Header Inclusion

-This line contains the standard input-output stream header (iostream) , which offers input and output operations capabilities.
+This line features the standard input-output stream header (iostream) that provides functionalities for input and output operations.

-It defines the add function, which accepts two int parameters (x and y) and returns an int.
-The auto keyword uses a trailing return type (-> int).
-The Function returns the Result of adding the x and y values.
+It declares the add function, taking two integer parameters (x and y) and returning an integer.
+The auto keyword is employed with a trailing return type (-> int).
+This function yields the sum of the x and y values.

-The main Function is to serve as the program's entry point.
-Using arguments 11 and 23, it calls the add function, assigns the Result to the variable Result, and then uses std::cout to print the Result.
+The primary purpose of the main Function is to act as the starting point of the program.
+By passing arguments 11 and 23, it invokes the add function, stores the outcome in the variable Result, and then utilizes std::cout to display the Result.

 Template function using a trailing return type

-A template function that uses a trailing return type in C++ uses the syntax for trailing return types introduced in C++11.
-When the return type of a template function depends on the types of the template parameters, the trailing return type is very helpful.
-It makes the declaration more readable and simple by enabling you to define the return type after the argument list.
+A template function that employs a trailing return type in C++ utilizes the syntax for trailing return types that was introduced in C++11.
+When the return type of a template function is reliant on the types of the template parameters, the trailing return type proves to be extremely beneficial.
+It enhances the readability and simplicity of the declaration by allowing you to specify the return type after the argument list.

 Syntax: